fpetrovic/dotfiles/README.md

 # dotfiles

+This project is forked from `rafaeleyng/dotfiles`.
+I made a light version of it.

+Original:

 This project is heavily inspired by @holman [dotfiles](https://github.com/holman/dotfiles).
 I've added [`oh-my-zsh`](https://ohmyz.sh/), changed the whole structure, and simplified a lot the version management for programming languages by using [`asdf`](https://asdf-vm.com/).

 ## install